harishgowdabk/EDA_of_Superstore_using_python/README.md

 # EDA_of_Superstore_using_python

-I have done an EDA(exploratory data analysis) on Superstore_sales using Python(Jupyter library).
+I have done an EDA(exploratory data analysis) on Superstore_sales using Python(Jupyter notebook).

 -->performed data cleaning and manipulation using numpy and pandas library